An Objective Improvement Approach to Solving Discounted Payoff Games: Outline and Motivation Example

 \section{Outline and Motivation Example}

-We start with considering the simple discounted payoff game of Figure~\ref{fig:example}, assuming that it has some uniform discount factor $\lambda \in [0,1)$.
-In this game, the minimiser (who owns the right vertex, $a$, marked by a square), has only one option: she always has to use the self-loop, which earns her an immediate reward of $1$.
-The overall reward the minimiser reaps for a run that starts in her vertex is therefore $1 + \lambda + \lambda^2 + \ldots = \frac{1}{1-\lambda}$.
+We start by considering the simple discounted payoff game of Figure~\ref{fig:example}, assuming that it has some uniform discount factor $\lambda \in [0,1)$.
+In this game, the minimiser (who owns the right vertex, depicted as a square) has only one option: she always has to use the self-loop, which earns her an immediate reward of $1$.
+The overall reward the minimiser reaps for a play that starts in her vertex is therefore $1 + \lambda + \lambda^2 + \ldots = \frac{1}{1-\lambda}$.

 The maximiser (who owns the left vertex, $b$, marked by a circle) can choose to either use the self-loop, or to move to the minimiser vertex (marked by a square), both yielding no immediate reward.

 If the maximiser decides to stay forever in his vertex (using the self-loop), his overall reward in the play that starts at (and, due to his choice, always stays in) his vertex, is $0$.
 If he decides to move on to the minimiser vertex the $n^{th}$-time, then the reward is $\frac{\lambda^n}{1-\lambda}$.